Estimated reading time: 8 minutes

 Conclusion

-Impostors are incredibly deceptive and tricky, but when you know the traits they exhibit, you can protect yourself from their manipulation.
+Impostors are incredibly deceptive and tricky.
+But when you know the traits they exhibit, you can protect yourself from their manipulation.

 Charm, adaptability, manipulative behavior, fabricated stories, emotional intelligence, disguise and concealment, and overconfidence are all key indicators of an impostor.